DOAGenesys/LAAC/README.md

 3. Add all environment variables (including server-side secrets like `GC_CC_CLIENT_SECRET`)
 4. Deploy

-The `vercel.json` file in the `laac` directory is configured for Vercel deployments.
+The `vercel.json` file in the is configured for Vercel deployments.

 ### Other Platforms